 I am looking to buy land near the location of a large historical earthquake.
 I am wondering where the fault line runs.
 What is the seismic activity in the area today?
 How did the quake change the contours and elevations of the area?

-A good first website for this sort of information is the Information by Region section of the Earthquake Hazards Program website.
-If the earthquake you are interested in is sufficiently large, you may be able to find some information about it on those webpages.
-Also there may be links to a state geological survey which may have the information you want.
+A good website for this sort of information is the Information by Region section of the Earthquake Hazards Program website.
+If the earthquake of interest was sufficiently large, you might find some information about it on those webpages.
+There might also be links to a state geological survey with relevant information.

 Another site to check out is the Quaternary Fault and Fold Database.
-It has various methods to see the location of fault lines within the United States including a simple interactive map.
-It does not necessarily assign a particular earthquake to a particular fault though.
+It has various methods for viewing the location of fault lines within the United States, including a simple interactive map.
+It does not, however, necessarily assign a particular earthquake to a particular fault.

-To see the latest seismicity for an area use our real-time earthquake map.
-You can choose to display earthquakes for 1 day, 7 days or 30 days, and there is a link to search the earthquake archives for farther back if needed.
+To see the latest seismicity for an area, use our real-time earthquake map.
+You can choose to display earthquakes for 1 day, 7 days, or 30 days, and there is a link to search the earthquake archives for older earthquake events.